LeonSering/leonsering/content/project/bwinf_career_information_day_scheduling/index.md

 ---
 title: BWInf - Career Information Day Scheduling
-summary: Submission of the second round of the German National Competition in Computer Science in 2007/2008.
+summary: Submission for the second round of the German National Competition in Computer Science in 2007/2008.

 tags:
   - Minor